 Gout symptoms appear when there is too much uric acid in the blood.
 Uric acid is a waste product produced by the body.
 At high levels, it may crystallize and deposit in the joints.

 Interestingly, several studies have shown that vitamin C may help reduce uric acid in the blood and, as a result, protect against gout attacks.

-Summary Vitamin C-rich foods and supplements have been linked to reduced blood uric acid levels and lower risk of gout.
+Vitamin-C-rich foods and supplements have been linked to reduced blood uric acid levels and lower risk of gout.

-Interestingly, vitamin C supplements can help improve the absorption of iron from the diet.
+Vitamin C supplements can help improve the absorption of iron from the diet.
 Vitamin C assists in converting iron that is poorly absorbed, such as plant-based sources of iron, into a form that is easier to absorb (